 Over the ages, through discoveries and explorations, the name of many flowers has been derived from the person who discovered it, a scientist or adventurous botanist.
 Everything from the origin of a blossom’s name to its unique features and rich history is full of meaning and symbolism.
 The meaning of flowers guide is designed to unravel these hidden mysteries, discover these floral treasures and introduce you to an all-new language – the language of flowers.

 We choose, intuitively, one flower rather than the other according to the mood or the occasion.
-Therefore, we surprise someone with a bouquet of vivid yellow flowers to cheer them up or proclaim our ardent passion with dozen of red roses.
+Therefore, we surprise someone with a bouquet of vivid Yellow Flowers to cheer them up or proclaim our ardent passion with dozen of red roses.

 Flowers’ names are a completely new captive world.
 Each flower has a meaning that comes from its name.
 Let us discover some of those names!